 I build software enabling people to create data visualizations in order to help everyone make sense of large amounts of data.

 I attended the University of Washington, and then earned a PhD from the University of Wisconsin-Madison.
 My experience includes creating visualizations for biological analyses and using visualization to summarize large amounts of data to highlight trends, patterns, and anomalies.
-Currently, I work as an R&D engineer for Microsoft's data visualization product, Power BI.
+Currently, I work as an senior R&D software engineer for Microsoft's data visualization product: Power BI.